shashibe/statmed/README.md

 # Caveats on using Firth’s penalization in the model-based regression standardization for rare diseases

-This repository contains simulation code and input data accompanying the manuscript:
+This repository contains simulation code and input data for the manuscript:
 **"Caveats on using Firth’s penalization in the model-based regression standardization for rare diseases"**
-submitted to *Statistics in Medicine*.
+(*submitted to Statistics in Medicine*).

+The project investigates statistical methods for handling separation and rare events in logistic regression, focusing on the use of Firth’s penalized likelihood in model-based regression standardization (parametric g-formula).

+---

+## Repository structure

+- `Main.R` : Main simulation script
+- `data/` : Contains 18 CSV files with true values for different scenarios
+- `results/` : Output directory for simulation results (excluded from GitHub via `.gitignore`)

+---

-## Abstract
+## Abstract (Summary)

 Model-based regression standardization, also known as the parametric g-formula, is widely used to estimate marginal effect measures.
-However, in rare disease settings, the small number of observed events relative to the number of covariates can lead to (quasi-)complete separation, resulting in non-convergent estimates in the regression models.
-Firth’s penalized likelihood is a common solution to this issue, ensuring finite parameter estimates even for separated data.
-While effective for estimating regression coefficients, Firth’s method introduces bias into model-based regression standardization because of its tendency to shrink the predicted probabilities to 0.5, leading to discrepancies between the predicted and observed event rates.
+However, in rare disease settings, the small number of observed events relative to the number of covariates can lead to (quasi-)complete separation, resulting in non-convergent estimates.

-We examined the implications
+Firth’s penalized likelihood is a common solution, ensuring finite estimates even for separated data.

+While effective for regression coefficients, Firth’s method introduces bias into regression standardization by shrinking predicted probabilities toward 0.5, leading to discrepancies between predicted and observed event rates.
-of applying Firth’s method to model-based regression standardization, illustrating its potential bias through an empirical study on surgical site infections in orthopedic surgeries.
-We also proposed two ad hoc corrections (i.e., Firth’s logistic regression with intercept correction and added covariate) to mitigate this bias and evaluated these methods via simulation studies, comparing them with propensity score-based approaches.
-Finally, we applied the proposed method to assess the association between SSI, a rare disease, and smoking status in a clinical database of orthopedic surgeries.
+We examined this bias through an empirical study on surgical site infections in orthopedic surgeries, and proposed two ad hoc corrections (Firth with intercept correction and added covariate).

-## Repository structure

-- `Main.R`: R script to run the simulation.
-- `data/`: Contains 18 CSV files with true values for different scenarios.
-- `results/`: Stores simulation outputs (not pushed to GitHub, see `.gitignore`).
+These were evaluated via simulation studies and compared with propensity score–based approaches.
+Finally, we applied the proposed method to a clinical database of orthopedic surgeries.

+---

 ## Requirements

-- **R version:** 4.2.2 (2022-10-31 ucrt) – *Innocent and Trusting*
+This project was developed in **R version 4.2.2 (2022-10-31 ucrt)**.
-- **Required R packages:**
+The following R packages are required:

-  - MASS
+- `MASS`
-  - logistf
+- `logistf`
-  - geepack
+- `geepack`
-  - detectseparation
+- `detectseparation`
-  - parallel
+- `parallel`
-  - pbapply
+- `pbapply`

-Install them with:
+You can install them with:

 ```r
 install.packages(c("MASS", "logistf", "geepack", "detectseparation", "parallel", "pbapply"))

 ## Usage